haysconun/blastospim-processing-pipeline-Jupyter/README.md

-# BLASTOSPIM Instance Segmentation and Tracking Pipeline for your own machine (Jupyter notebook running on CPU)
+# BLASTOSPIM Instance Segmentation and Tracking Pipeline (Jupyter notebook running on CPU)

 ## Step 1: Installing MATLAB & Python and downloading sample files

 ### Download code via git clone (from terminal) -- TODO: probably make this into an FI or Princeton git repo
 git clone https://github.com/haysconun/blastospim-processing-pipeline-Jupyter

-### Install Python 3.9, if not installed.
+### Install Python 3.9 and pip, if not installed.
-### pip should be automatically installed with Python 3.9, but if not, install pip.
+Installing any later version of python will likely result in errors during later installation steps. pip should be automatically installed with Python 3.9, but if not, install pip.

 ### Download and install MATLAB.
-### Learn how to run MATLAB from command line
-https://www.mathworks.com/help/matlab/ref/matlabmacos.html.   [for Mac]
+Learn how to run MATLAB from command line https://www.mathworks.com/help/matlab/ref/matlabmacos.html.   [for Mac]

 https://www.mathworks.com/help/matlab/ref/matlabwindows.html  [for Windows]